SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping: Embedding Decoding

 The results for embedding decoding are reported in Table \ref{tab:decoder_perplexity}.
 We observe consistently low perplexity values when reconstructing the summarizing sentences from the \textit{matching} embeddings, demonstrating that the decoder is able to accurately recover the aspect-specific semantic information.

-In contrast, both the \textit{Shuffled} and \textit{Unconditioned} control conditions yield markedly higher perplexity scores, thus clearly confirming that the decoder is not simply producing generic aspect-related text, but is instead leveraging the embedding to generate faithful reconstructions.
+In contrast, both the \textit{Shuffled} and \textit{Unconditioned} control conditions yield markedly higher perplexity scores, thus clearly confirming that the decoder assigns a higher likelihood to the ground-truth reconstruction if conditioned on the correct embedding.
+The BERTScore results show a similar picture, with BERTScores in the \textit{matching} setting being consistently and substantially higher than those in the \textit{shuffled} setting.
+This demonstrates that not only the likelihood of the ground truth is increased when conditioned on the correct embedding, but that the actual generations show a good alignment with the original ground-truth.
 Together, these results establish that embedding decoding provides a reliable and interpretable link between aspect-specific vector representations and their corresponding semantic descriptions.
 Exemplary reconstructions of summarizing sentences are included in Figure \ref{fig:invasion_bio_example}.